-We have analysed the performance of our school's disadvantaged pupils during the 2021/22 academic year using key stage 4 performance data.
+We have analysed the performance of our school's disadvantaged pupils during the 2022/23 academic year using key stage 4 performance data.

-For 2022, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compared to other similar pupils nationally) for our disadvantaged pupils was -1.13.
-For Attainment 8 (which is a measure of GCSE attainment across 8 subjects) it was 33.0
+For 2023, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compared to other similar pupils nationally) for our disadvantaged pupils was -1.36.
+For Attainment 8 (which is a measure of GCSE attainment across 8 subjects) it was 29.6

-DfE has strongly discouraged comparison of a school's 2022 performance data with results in previous years.
+DfE has strongly discouraged comparison of a school's 2023 performance data with results in previous years.
 The impact of COVID-19 makes it difficult to interpret why the results are as they are.
 In addition, changes were made to GCSE exams in 2022, with adaptations such as advance information for pupils and grading that reflected a midway point between grading in 2021 and 2019.
+For the 2023 examinations, they fall more in line with the gradings in 2019.

 We have compared our results to national figures to help gauge the performance of our disadvantaged pupils (although these should be considered with caution given the caveats stated above).
-The national Attainment 8 score for disadvantaged pupils in 2021/22 was 37.5 and for non-disadvantaged pupils it was 52.6.
-For Progress 8, the national average score for disadvantaged pupils was -0.55 and for non-disadvantaged pupils it was 0.15.
+The national Attainment 8 score for all pupils in 2022/23 was 46.2 and for non-disadvantaged pupils it was 50.2 (disadvantaged A8 not available).
+For Progress 8, the national average score for pupils was -0.00 and for non-disadvantaged pupils it was 0.17 (disadvantaged P8 not available).

-The Key stage 4 data, despite some strong individual performances, the progress and attainment of the school's disadvantaged pupils in 2021/22 was below our expectations.
+The Key stage 4 data, despite some strong individual performances, the progress and attainment of the school's disadvantaged pupils in 2022/23 was below our expectations.

 There is a gap between the Progress 8 and Attainment 8 scores of our disadvantaged and non-disadvantaged pupils.
-The Progress 8 score of our non-disadvantaged pupils was -0.65 and the Attainment 8 score was 44.6.
+The Progress 8 score of our non-disadvantaged pupils was -1.36 and the Attainment 8 score was 29.6.
 Our analysis suggests that the reason for this is primarily the ongoing impact of COVID-19, and this is reflective of national figures demonstrating the additional impact of the pandemic on disadvantaged pupils.
+Once data is available from similar schools this will be used to compare.